-Thermoplastic Elastomer (TPE) Bonding Methods for Effective Sealing
+Thermoplastic Elastomer (TPE) Bonding Methods for Effective Fluid Sealing

-No thermoplastic elastomer (TPE) fluid sealing interface can be fully effective without achieving a good bond with the component it is coupled with.
+No thermoplastic elastomer (TPE) fluid seal can be fully effective without achieving a good bond with the component it is coupled with.
 Precision air- and fluid-tight bonds are typically created in one or a combination of the below two ways:

-Engineering plastics: Polycarbonates (PC), polypropylene (PP), polystyrene (PS), and acrylonitrile butadiene styrene (ABS) for cartridges and instruments.
+- Engineering plastics and other rigid plastics: Polycarbonates (PC), polypropylene (PP), polystyrene (PS), and acrylonitrile butadiene styrene (ABS) for cartridges and instruments.

-When application pressure or aggressive contact between the TPE sealing interface and the docking component require additional assistance, even when chemical bonding is in place.
+- When application pressure or aggressive contact between the TPE fluid seal and the docking component require additional assistance, even when chemical bonding is in place.

-The specific conditions of the application will dictate the choice of materials for the TPE sealing interface and the bonding component.
-The design must focus on the most reliable and cost-effective measures to ensure that the sealing interface functions properly for every use, maintaining the bond, and minimizing or eliminating leakage.
+The specific conditions of the application will dictate the choice of materials for the TPE fluid seal and the bonding component.
+The design must focus on the most reliable and cost-effective measures to ensure that the fluid seal functions properly for every use, maintaining the bond, and minimizing or eliminating leakage.

 Complex shapes, small features, intense pneumatic pressures—manufacturing a stable fluid-sealing interface can be complicated.
 Download our TPE fluid-sealing guide to learn how Enplas Life Tech can help.

-The gray thermoplastic elastomer (TPE) sealing interface could be two separate parts, but by designing them as one part with an undercut (red circled area) as mechanical support, the TPE sealing interface is more securely bonded in its place.
+The gray thermoplastic elastomer (TPE) fluid seal could be two separate parts, but by designing them as one part with an undercut (red circled area) as mechanical support, the TPE fluid seal is more securely bonded in its place.